mpievolbio-scicomp/pcaExplorer/inst/extdata/instructions.md

 This is where you most likely are reading this text (otherwise in the package vignette).

+### Data Preview

+This panel displays information on the objects in use, either passed as parameters or generated from the count matrix provided.
+It also displays its metadata in an interactive table, along with an overview of the number of reads assigned to features (in the typical use case, genes) for each sample in form of a barplot and summary statistics.

 ### Samples View

 This panel displays the PCA projections of sample expression profiles onto any pair of components,